Historical Apoplexy · State Legislative Adaptations · North Carolina

 REFERENCES

-The research and citations in this act draw from:
+The research and citations in this act draw from the following primary sources, the ten-paper Historical Apoplexy series, and North Carolina records.

 END OF BILL